linusjf/RIAY/May.md

 In this fusion of art and devotion, the fresco whispers a timeless lesson: the path of glory is paved with humility, and the light of Christ outshines even the shadow of the cross.

-### An unknown artist’s fresco, Baptism of Christ, in Padua’s church of San Benedetto
+### An unknown artist’s fresco, Baptism of Christ, in Padua’s church of San Benedetto (Stock Image)

 [![An unknown artist’s fresco, Baptism of Christ, in Padua’s church of San Benedetto](/May/jpgs/BaptismofChrist.jpg)](https://www.istockphoto.com/vector/padua-baptism-of-christ-in-church-san-benedetto-vecchio-gm517403261-48689476 "An unknown artist’s fresco, Baptism of Christ, in Padua’s church of San Benedetto")